Holf/AllForOne/README.md

 This StackOverflow answer inspired much of the code: http://stackoverflow.com/a/4657392/169334.

 However, the 'LimitFlags' setting used is '0x3000' rather than '0x2000'.
 This applies 'JOB_OBJECT_LIMIT_SILENT_BREAKAWAY_OK', as well as 'JOB_OBJECT_LIMIT_KILL_ON_JOB_CLOSE'.
 Without it, any further child processes spawned, such as those which Chrome creates itself, get assigned and locked to the same Job.
-Chrome cannot thereafter use it's own Job Management strategies and therefore crashes.
+Thereafter, Chrome cannot use it's own Job Management strategies and, therefore, crashes.

+The differences are further explained here: http://msdn.microsoft.com/en-us/library/ms684147(VS.85).aspx.

 How do I use AllForOne?